goetting/ez-flux/README.md

 });
 ```

-the following keys and methods will then become accessable:
+ezFlux will then create AppState, Actions and EventHandling and the following keys and methods will then become available:

 ```JS
 ezFlux.getAppState();